dftbplus/recipes/docs/moleculardynamics/analysis.rst

 The velocity-velocity auto-correlation encodes the (anharmonic) vibrational modes, while the dipole auto-correlation contains information on the mode intensities.
-Both of these can be evaluated from the information  in `md.out` - more information to follow.
+Both of these can be evaluated from the output of the code - more information to follow on this topic.